Externalities and Market Failure

 **TLDR: Externalities and Market Failure** covers everything a high school or early-college student needs to understand why markets sometimes produce too much pollution, too few vaccines, and too little basic research — and what economists and governments can do about it.
 In plain, direct language (with worked examples and just enough math), the book walks through: how competitive markets achieve efficiency and what breaks that efficiency; negative externalities and why factories overproduce when costs spill onto others; positive externalities and why society underinvests in education and R&D; and the main policy fixes — taxes, subsidies, regulation, and tradable permits.

 The final chapters tackle the Coase Theorem and private bargaining solutions, then apply the whole framework to real debates: carbon pricing, vaccine policy, traffic congestion, and social media.
 If you've been searching for a market failure explained for students resource that doesn't waste your time, this is it.
-The book is short by design — under 20 pages — because you need clarity before the exam, not another textbook.
+The book is short by design — no filler — because you need clarity before the exam, not another textbook.

 Pick it up, read it in one sitting, and walk into class ready.